Uniformed Services University of the Health Sciences: Graduate programs

 The graduate programs in biomedical sciences and public health in the School of Medicine are open to civilian and military applicants.
 Civilian students may apply to most of these programs.
 The faculty is composed of a mix of military and civilian professors.
-There is no tuition, stipends are guaranteed for three years, and no military service is required after graduation for civilian students.
+There is no tuition, stipends are guaranteed for three years, and no military service is required after graduation for civilian PhD students.
 There also is no undergraduate teaching.

 The graduate program at USU currently has approximately 170 full-time graduate students.

-USU currently offers the Ph.D. in emerging infectious diseases, medical and clinical psychology, molecular and cellular biology, neuroscience, pathology, Environmental Health Sciences and Medical Zoology.
+USU currently offers the Ph.D. in emerging infectious diseases, medical and clinical psychology, molecular and cellular biology, neuroscience, Public Health, Environmental Health Sciences and Medical Zoology.

-USU also offers the Doctor of Public Health (DrPH).
-Master's degree programs are offered in comparative medicine, military medical history, healthcare administration and policy, health professions education, public health and tropical medicine and hygiene.
+USU also offers master's degree programs in healthcare administration and policy, health professions education, public health and tropical medicine and hygiene.

 There are military students in the graduate programs, most notably the public health and tropical medicine programs and clinical psychology program.
 Generally, military students were in the military before beginning their graduate training, but some commission as they enter their programs.